Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Methodology

 Finally, the final embedding of a node is obtained by combining information from all layers using equation~\eqref{eq:a_node_fianl_emb}.
 The predicted relevance score between user $u$ and item $i$ is the inner product of their final embeddings: $\hat{y}_{ui} = \mathbf{e}_u^\top \mathbf{e}_i$.
-Based on these scores, the model recommends the top-$k$ items not yet interacted with by user $u$ that are most likely to reflect their interests.
+Based on these scores, the model can recommend the top-$k$ items that user $u$ has not yet interacted with and that are most likely to reflect the user's interests.
 Our approach is post-hoc, applying bias correction to already learned node representations.
 Thus, it can correct bias in a deployed model without retraining, updating only the embeddings of a trained model to mitigate popularity bias.

+Note that PPD requires only the embeddings from a pre-trained model and can therefore be used as a general post-hoc debiasing strategy for other latent-factor models (e.g., matrix factorization) using the same procedure, except propagating information from unbiased embeddings.
+We focus on GNN-based CF in our current study because GNNs are state-of-the-art CF models but tend to severely amplify popularity bias through propagation~\cite{zhou-sigir23}, making them an important use case.
+Exploring post-hoc methods for other latent-factor models can be a good future research direction.